Beyond the Electric Dipole Approximation: Electric and Magnetic Multipole Contributions Reveal Biaxial Water Structure from SFG Spectra at the Air-Water Interface: Results

-in Figure \ref{fig:bending_ori} G \& H, respectively.
+shown in Figure \ref{fig:bending_ori} (g) \& (h), respectively.
 Here, $q_{10}(\theta)=\cos{\theta}$, $q_{30}(\theta)=\frac{1}{2}\left[ 5 \cos{^3\theta} - 3 \cos{\theta} \right]$ are the first and third Legendre polynomials specifying the dipole distribution and $q_{32}(\theta, \psi)=\cos{\theta} \sin{\theta}^2 \left( \cos{^2\psi}- \sin{^2\psi} \right)$ accounts for the contribution due to the molecular biaxiality.
-The imaginary parts of the coefficients $\tilde \beta^{10}_{yyz}$, $\tilde \beta^{30}_{yyz}$ and $\tilde \beta^{32}_{yyz}$ are presented in Figure \ref{fig:bending_ori} J, where we observe that biaxial contributions are non-negliable.
-In Figure \ref{fig:bending_ori} F-H, the color map refers to the intensity in the bending band as defined in Equation \eqref{eq:def_integral_bend}.
-We observe that the negative area at $\theta>90^\circ$ in $\tilde{\beta}_{yyz}(\theta,\psi)$ in Figure \ref{fig:bending_ori} F does align well with the inward pointing orientation dominant at $\SI{-2}{\angstrom}$ in Figure \ref{fig:bending_ori} A and the positive area at $\theta<90^\circ$ in \ref{fig:bending_ori} F does align with the outwards pointing orientation dominant at $\SI{1.5}{\angstrom}$ in Figure \ref{fig:bending_ori} C. By separating $\tilde{\beta}_{yyz}(\theta,\psi)$ into uniaxial and biaxial parts, we find that the uniaxial part does not differentiate between different orientations (Fig. \ref{fig:bending_ori} G), causing signal cancellation.
-In contrast, the biaxial component projects precisely out the difference between outwards- and inwards-oriented molecules (Fig. \ref{fig:bending_ori} H).
-We note that planar-oriented molecules are not detected by SFG spectroscopy because their mirror plane lies parallel to the interface, making them inversion symmetric.
-We dissect the integral over the bending band of $\tilde\chi^{(2,\mathrm{ORI})}_{yyz}(z)$, already presented in Figure \ref{fig:bending_zres} C into biaxial and uniaxial contributions in Figure \ref{fig:bending_ori} I, proving that $\tilde{\chi}^{(2,\mathrm{ORI})}_{yyz}(z)$ is dominated by the biaxiality of the orientation distribution.
+Equations \eqref{eq:def_beta}–\eqref{eq:def_beta_biax} express the rotation of the molecular hyperpolarizability into the laboratory frame in an exact way.
+The frequency-dependent imaginary parts of the coefficients $\tilde \beta^{10}_{yyz}$, $\tilde \beta^{30}_{yyz}$ and $\tilde \beta^{32}_{yyz}$ are presented in Figure \ref{fig:bending_ori} (j), where we observe that the biaxial contribution $\tilde \beta^{32}_{yyz}$ is significant. \\ \\ We observe that the negative area (blue) at $\theta>90^\circ$ in $\tilde{\beta}_{yyz}(\theta,\psi)$ in Figure \ref{fig:bending_ori} (f) aligns with the inward pointing orientation dominant at $\SI{-2}{\angstrom}$ in Figure \ref{fig:bending_ori} (a) and the positive area (red) at $\theta<90^\circ$ in Figure \ref{fig:bending_ori} (f) aligns with the outwards pointing orientation dominant at $\SI{1.5}{\angstrom}$ in Figure \ref{fig:bending_ori} (c).
+As seen in Figure \ref{fig:bending_ori} (g), the uniaxial contribution changes sign within the domain of each orientational species, suggesting that uniaxial water ordering by itself does not lead to a SFG signal in the bending region, as will be rigorously demonstrated below.
+In contrast, the biaxial component projects precisely out the difference between outward- and inward-oriented molecules (Fig. \ref{fig:bending_ori} (h)).
+We note that planar-oriented molecules are not detected by SFG spectroscopy (neither uniaxial nor biaxial), because their mirror plane lies parallel to the interface, making them inversion symmetric.
+We dissect the integral over the bending band $\Sigma \tilde{\chi}^{(2,\mathrm{ORI})\prime \prime}_{yyz}(z)$, already presented in Figure \ref{fig:bending_zres} (c), into biaxial and uniaxial contributions in Figure \ref{fig:bending_ori} (i), demonstrating that $\Sigma \tilde{\chi}^{(2,\mathrm{ORI})\prime \prime}_{yyz}(z)$ is dominated by the biaxiality of the orientation distribution.
+Thus, our analysis of the simulation trajectories shows that interfacial water is significantly biaxial and that the sign of the bending-mode dipole response is an unambiguous indicator of the relative populations of biaxially ordered inward- and outward-oriented water molecules illustrated in Figure~\ref{fig:bending_ori} (d).